yutakakinjyo/agemplate/README.md

 **Agemplate is Agenda template generator.**

 Agemplate automatically generate agenda file from template.
-We often have **regular** meeting and manage it's agenda such as following directory structure by github.
+We often have **regular** meeting and manage it's agenda such as following directory structure in github.

 ```
 2016